edwill-themba/Todos-with-nodejs-and-vuejs/readme.md

 # HOW TO USE THE APP

-1. You can copy users email from the database and the password all users is password or you can create your own users.
+1. You can copy users email from the database and the password of all the users is password or you can create your own users.
 2. The app authenticate users uses json web token.